Anitta (king): Reign

-Anitta, according to the middle chronology, reigned c.
-1740–1725 BC, or alternatively c.
-1730-1715 BC (low middle chronology), and is the author of the Anitta text (CTH 1.A, edited in StBoT 18, 1974), the oldest known text in the Hittite language, also classified as "cushion-shaped" tablet KBo 3.22, being the oldest known text in an Indo-European language altogether.
-Also known as Deeds of Anitta, it is considered by Alfonso Archi as originally written in Akkadian language and Old Assyrian script, at the time Anitta ruled from Kanesh, when Assur colonies were still in Anatolia.
+He is the author of the Anitta text (CTH 1.A, edited in StBoT 18, 1974), the oldest known text in Hittite, also classified as "cushion-shaped" tablet KBo 3.22, being the oldest known text in an Indo-European language altogether.
+Also known as Deeds of Anitta, it is considered by Alfonso Archi as originally written in Akkadian and Old Assyrian script, at the time Anitta ruled from Kanesh, when Assur colonies were still in Anatolia.
 This text seems to represent a cuneiform record of Anitta's inscriptions at Kanesh too, perhaps compiled by Hattusili I, one of the earliest Hittite kings of Hattusa.